Places to stay in Cuenca

 South America doesn’t seem to get the coverage other continents do.
 Perhaps that’s one of the reasons we decided to move here.
 Anyway, after a lot of prayer and thought, we finally decided that our next home would be Cuenca, a UNESCO World Heritage Site in Ecuador.
-(There’s another Cuenca in Spain too, and it is a UNESCO site as well.
-Go figure.)

 Why Cuenca is a World Heritage Site